Dundalia/Dundalia.github.io/_news/2023-10-01-msc-ai-unibo.md

 related_posts: false
 ---

-I obtained the MSc in AI with maximum grade from the University of Bologna ([unibo.it](https://www.unibo.it/en)).
+I obtained the MSc in AI with maximum grade from the [University of Bologna](https://www.unibo.it/en).